top of page

 INDUSTRY

 Flexible options are available.
-Students are encouraged to blend two to three options to meet their 30 hour requirements, in order to gain exposure to a range of event types and organisations.
+Students are encouraged to blend options in order to gain exposure to a range of event types and organisations.

 INTERNSHIP